Pioneers of Interference Network Research

 While I wrote 1993 the book "Neuronale Interferenzen", Mazakazu (Mark) Konishi brought an interference network for sound localization to widest audience.
 The circuit was a simplified version basing on the findings of his teacher Lloyd A. Jeffress.
 We had interesting discussions.
 Read an introduction about his and Lloyds findings here.

 Interference nets do not need any artifical background to be holistic.
 As a student and co-worker for the rat experiments of Karl Spencer Lashley, Karl Pribram had special interest in the new field of holography invented by Gabor.
 Pribram brought the idea of holonomy into neuroscience in the 1960s (applying holography onto inhomogeneous substrates (nerve nets).
 Later I called this approach the Interference Networks.
-He sent me Chapter 12 of his paper "Brain and Mathematics".
-It is impressing, which genious imagination Karl Spencer Lashley had in the late 1940th about nerves and interference.
+He sent me a preview of his paper "Brain and Mathematics".
+It is impressing, which genious imagination Karl Lashley had in the late 1940th about nerves, interference pattern and holograms.
 Donald Hebb played an important rule in this game.
-Find the amazing story at page 3 in this paper.
+Find the amazing story here.

 Hans-Heinrich Bothe was the person, who encouraged me to proceed with research and publications about interference networks without of any grants.
 Together with Jenny Ryffel he organized the last large neuro-conferences.
 I hold lectures at his conferences in Cuba, Australia and Berlin.
 Hiking in the Südtiroler Alpen, Hans died 2013 much to early.
 We will never forget him.

 The first demonstration for the specific behaviour of interference networks were acoustic images.
-And she was the person, who developed the software for the worlds first acoustic images and movies.
+And she was the person, who developed the software for first interference network simulations and for the worlds first acoustic images and movies.
 Together we tried to understand what we are doing.
-Sabine Höfs (geb.
+"Biene" Sabine Höfs (geb.
 Schwanitz) worked from 1993 to 1997 at GFaI.
 Now she is a successful businesswoman.
 Find details about her software PSI-Tools here.
 The later

 in these findings was surprising.